Holistic Visual-Textual Sentiment Analysis with Prior Models: Introduction

 \section{Introduction}

-Visual-textual sentiment analysis~\cite{you2015robust} is an interesting task at the intersection of computer vision and natural language processing.
-Given a pair of image and text as the input, the visual-textual sentiment analysis task aims at recognizing the polarized sentiments (i.e., positive, negative, and neutral) or fine-grained emotions (e.g., happy, angry, calm, etc.) from the input.
-A typical application of visual-textual sentiment analysis is to predict the polarized sentiment of the user posts in social networks, where users post texts and images to jointly express their feelings.
+Visual-textual sentiment analysis~\cite{you2016robust} lies at the intersection of computer vision and natural language processing.
+Given a pair of image and text, the visual-textual sentiment analysis task aims at recognizing polarized sentiments (i.e., positive, negative, and neutral) or fine-grained emotions (e.g., happy, angry, calm, etc.).
+A typical application is to predict sentiments in social media posts where users post text and images to jointly express their feelings (Fig.~\ref{fig:intro}).

-The key to visual-textual sentiment analysis is effective visual/textual features, from which the sentiment can be inferred by fusing the visual and textual information.
-Most existing works~\cite{you2016robust,zhu2019joint} follow the framework of training two encoders to extract visual and textual information, respectively, where the visual encoder is usually based on CNN and text encoder is based on either RNN or Transformer.
-Next, a feature fusion module is used to infer the sentiment from extracted visual and textual features.
-Although significant advances have been made by this framework, a main challenge still exists in visual-textual sentiment analysis -- it is difficult to extract effective visual features and recognize the {\it abstract} sentiment (unlike objects or scenes) of images.
-The reason behind this is that sentiment is a comparatively higher level information, which is more difficult to learn with a network.
-On the other hand, images in visual-textual sentiment datasets come from multiple different domains, which are highly diverse.
-For example, as shown in Figure~\ref{fig:intro}, some input images are screenshots of texts.
-Therefore, a powerful visual feature extractor that can handle the heterogeneity of various domains of images is desired for visual-textual sentiment analysis.
+The key to visual-textual sentiment analysis is extracting useful visual/textual features for sentiment inference.
+Existing studies~\cite{you2016robust,xu2023multimodal,you2016cross} typically employ two encoders for visual and textual information extraction, with the visual encoder based on CNN and the text encoder based on either RNN or Transformer.
+A feature fusion module then combines visual and textual features for sentiment inference.
+Although this framework has made significant progress, a main challenge remains: it is difficult to effectively extract useful visual features and recognize the {\it abstract} sentiment of images.
+Sentiment analysis requires a relatively higher level of information, which may be represented by scene, object, facial expression, or their combinations~\cite{yuan2013sentribute,zheng2017saliency}, which is \textbf{difficult to learn with only one network without any \textit{prior knowledge}}.
+Furthermore, images in visual-textual sentiment datasets can come from \textbf{highly diverse domains}.
+For example, as shown in Fig.~\ref{fig:intro}, some images are screenshots of text.
+Without an understanding of the embedded image text, it is unlikely to infer the sentiment accurately.
+Therefore, a powerful visual feature extractor that can capture various effective information from images and handle the heterogeneity of various domains of images is desired for visual-textual sentiment analysis.